Yaswanthv5/Data_validation_automation/README.md

 This is a complete end-to-end Python automated pipeline for Data Extraction, Transformation, and Validation.
 Built using Python for the ETL validation automation from Teradata to Snowflake project, where AWS is the staging area.

+The tool has 3 options
+1. **Manual**: This option provides to control the input data and executes for only single file or single table.
+2. **Auto**: This option provides an option to upload an CSV or JSON file to the script.
+Then the script will execute all the tables or information in the CSV or json.
+3. **Hashing**: This method is for security hasing method purpose.

+The script not only preforms data check and validation check.
+It also generates and saves the metadata and generic sql of the tables provided.

 ## Flowchart

 ```mermaid